Loading...

 Rigor alone is paralytic death, but imagination alone is insanity.

-Gregory Bateson , em Mind and Nature
+Gregory Bateson , in Mind and Nature

 imagination duty rigor